MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/ms-visual-studio-not-installed.md

 ms.reviewer: terry.g.lee
 ---

-# “Microsoft Visual Studio Professional required” error when installing update or tool
+# “Microsoft Visual Studio Professional required” error when you try to install an update or tool

 _Applies to:_&nbsp;Visual Studio 2015